-Many people assume that any type of wood can withstand harsh outdoor elements, but the truth is if you use non-pressure-treated wood outside, it can be exposed to rot, decay, insect infestations, and structural failures.
+Many homeowners assume that any type of wood can withstand harsh outdoor elements.
+But the truth is, if you use non-pressure-treated wood outside, it can be exposed to rot, decay, insect infestations, and structural failures.

-So, before you take the risk and regret your decision, our experienced wood experts will dive into the problem and explore the best solution to avoid costly and time-consuming repairs.
+So, before you take the risk and regret your decision, I’ll dive into the problem and explore the best solution to avoid costly and time-consuming repairs.

 How Does Pressure Treatment Affect Wood?
 Is it Toxic?